rodrigojcmello/kiskadee/packages/react/src/components/Button/README.md

   gradient borders.
 If the gradient border becomes popular or the native features of each platform allow it more easily, we may review this feature in the future.
 - **Focus** in Carbon Design System would need an extra layer to support its blue border for focus state, we chose not to support this feature for simplicity and performance reasons.
+And its official web library is used border property, but we disagreed with this approach, boarders shouldn't be used for focus state.
 - **Transitions** between states are not customizable.
 We may review this in the future.

 Experience